R0b1S/SDJ2-Assigment/README.md

 ### Info:
 1. Path for gson has to be changed.
-2. Code is very simple and not so good (a looooot of optimization).
+2. Code is very simple and not so good (a lot of optimization missing).
 3. Probably something is bad ...